jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Book I: A New Identity

+- we think we create new technology. the realization that makes our present and future make more sense is that at some point technology started to create us.

+- see our lives/jobs not as bro vs fighting over tech to advance their genes but as on independent (tech) ecosystem that we harness/car for, like a farmer from foraging to farming.

 ## Back Page Summary

 Who are you?
 What truly defines your identity in this age of massive technological change?